ClementDreptin/OpenNeighborhood/README.md

 | Home                          | Root of HDD                           |
 | ----------------------------- | ------------------------------------- |
 | ![Home](./resources/home.png) | ![HDD root](./resources/hdd-root.png) |

-## Disclaimer

-**This project is a web-based rewrite of the original [OpenNeighborhood](https://github.com/ClementDreptin/OpenNeighborhood) and is a work in progress, it is meant to replace the original one in the future.**

 ## Build from source